filipw/strathweb-phi-engine/README.md

 ❌ Will not work on 4GB RAM iPhones

 However, for 4GB RAM iPhones, it's possible to use the (very) low fidelity Q2_K quantized model.
 Such model is not included in the official Phi-3 release, but I tested [this one from HuggingFace](https://huggingface.co/SanctumAI/Phi-3-mini-4k-instruct-GGUF) on an iPhone 12 mini successfully.

+### Kotlin

+✅ Tested on macOS arm64.
+Supports Metal.

+## Blog post

+For a detailed explanation of how this works, check out the blog post [here](https://www.strathweb.com/2024/05/running-microsoft-phi-3-model-in-an-ios-app-with-rust/).